 “Export Finance Australia has provided us with support over the last seven years.
 It provided the finance needed to allow us to really pursue offshore water projects approximately seven years ago.
 Since then the offshore segment in both our water and construction business has grown to provide us approximately 50% of our revenue from that source equating to approximately $20 – 25 Million in revenue per annum,” said Simon.

-Our most recent support was $1,519k for performance bonds for the upgrade of Ebeye Island’s water supply and sanitation infrastructure.
+We provided US$1.5m performance bonds for the upgrade of Ebeye Island’s water supply and sanitation infrastructure.